-Byron Pickard, a director and co-chair of Sterne Kessler's Trial & Appellate Practice Group, focuses his practice on district-court patent trial, appeals before the Federal Circuit, and before the Patent Trial and Appeal Board.
+Byron Pickard, a director in Sterne Kessler's Trial & Appellate Practice Group, focuses his practice on district-court patent trial, appeals before the Federal Circuit, and before the Patent Trial and Appeal Board.
 An experienced advocate, Byron has tried cases before juries, argued more than a dozen cases in the federal courts of appeal, and tried dozens of inter partes reviews before the Patent Trial and Appeal Board.

 Byron’s extensive patent-litigation experience covers a wide range of technologies, including wireless communications, virtual machines, microfluidics, genetic diagnostics, in vivo imaging, stray-voltage detection, sporting goods, and pharmaceuticals, to name a few.
 In addition to patent matters, Byron handles legal matters in additional areas of IP law, including trademark, trade dress, trade secrets, copyrights, and licensing matters.

 Byron is particularly noted for understanding his clients' business as it intersects with IP, and he has been recognized as a "Top-rated Intellectual Property Litigation Attorney" and a "Rising Star in Patent Litigation" and "Super Lawyer" in Patents by the peer-review based publication Super Lawyers.
 In 2015, Bisnow Ventures named him among an elite roster of "Washington's Trending 40 Lawyers Under 40."